-5. In the PowerOFF Action for Undoable Disk field, select the action you want VMM to take when the virtual machine is powered off.
-The virtual machine must be using undoable virtual disks.
-Table 19 describes the power off actions that you can select.
+5. In the PowerOFF Action for Undoable Disk field, select the action you want VMM to take when the virtual machine is turned off.
+The virtual machine must be using one or more undoable virtual disks.
+The action you select applies to all undoable virtual disks in the virtual machine.Table 19 describes the actions that you can select.

 Table 19.
-Power off f actions for virtual i machines with undoable disks (VirtualCenter or ESX)
+PowerOFF actions for virtual machines with undoable disks (VirtualCenter or ESX)